Jump to main content

 • Innovation and business incubation

-• International involvement of SMEs, success factors
+• Internationalisation of SMEs and their success factors

 • Management of multinational companies